Master of Science in Accounting

 The MS in Accounting is a 30-hour program designed to provide students with the necessary technical knowledge, communication skills, and critical thinking abilities for successful careers in public accounting, industry, government, and not-for-profit organizations.
 The program also satisfies the 150-hour educational requirement adopted by a number of states, including North Carolina, for certification and licensure as a CPA.

 The program admits students with diverse backgrounds.
-While a majority of MS in Accounting students have undergraduate degree in Accounting or Business, a number of students have a Bachelor's or Master's degree in areas other than Business.
+While a majority of MS in Accounting students have an undergraduate degree in Accounting or Business, a number of students have a Bachelor's or Master's degree in areas other than Business.

-The Master of Science in Accounting program accepts students with a variety of undergraduate backgrounds.
+The Master of Science in Accounting program accepts students from a variety of undergraduate backgrounds.
 Admission to the program is competitive.
 In considering individual applications, the MS in Accounting program committee considers prior academic work, GMAT scores*, professional experience, personal statement, and the potential for success indicated by three letters of reference.
 Weaker performance in one area may be offset by particularly strong performance in another area.
 Applicants must hold a bachelor's degree from an accredited college or university and satisfy all general admission requirements of the University's Graduate School.

 Applications are considered complete and will be reviewed by the MS in Accounting program committee for an admission decision once all of the following documents are received by The Graduate School: